-Disease affecting the nose presents with unilateral or bilateral nasal obstruction, rhinorrhea (watering of the nose), epistaxis (bleeding), facial pain, facial swelling, epiphora (watering of the eye), or proptosis (bulging outward of the eye).
-Deafness or otitis media may be due to obstruction of the opening of the Eustachian tube in the nasopharynx by extension of a nasal tumor.
+Disease affecting the nose presents with unilateral or bilateral nasal obstruction, rhinorrhea (watering of the nose), epistaxis (bleeding), facial pain, facial swelling, epiphora (watering of the eye), proptosis (bulging outward of the eye) or anosmia (loss of the sense of smell).
+Deafness or otitis media may be due to obstruction of the opening of the Eustachian tube in the nasopharynx by extension of a nasal tumour.